DataChefHQ/aws-data-landing-zone/docs/adr/0003-account-level-service-control-policy.md

 want to be more restrictive in the production account than the development account.
 If we applied the SCP to the OU, then we won't be able to apply another SCP on the production account because we are already on the 5 SCPs per account.

-For Suspended OU accounts, the SCP will be applied to the OU level.
+The exception is the Suspended OU, the SCP will be applied to the OU level.
 This is because we don't need to customize the SCP per account and we can apply the same SCP that denies all to the OU that then applies it to all the accounts in the OU.

+All SCPs will be ignored if using the `AWSControlTowerExecution` role.
+This is to ensure that the SCPs don't interfere with the ControlTower stacks and resources.

 ## Consequences